isomerpages/nlb-learning/_digital/Children/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> How to be S.U.R.E. before you share (3min) </b><br>
     With so much information present in the digital sphere, being able to identity and prevent the spread of false information becomes more important than ever.
-Learn how to keep yourself and others safe from online falsehoods, using NLB's S.U.R.E steps. </p>
+Learn how to keep yourself and others safe from online falsehoods using NLB's S.U.R.E steps with this video. </p>
     <small>How to be S.U.R.E. before you share (2020, Feb 18).
 National Library Board.
 Retrieved 2021, December 1. </small>
   </div>
 </div><div class="row is-multiline margin--bottom--lg">